Should Christians seek political office?

 The problem starts with the thinking that there can ever be such a thing as a “Christian nation”.
-Imposing religion on people against their will is resented and resisted.
+Imposing the standards of the life of faith on people against their will is resented and resisted.
 Christians have no mandate to guard the morals of society.
 Christians are not perfect.
 They are simply forgiven.

-When Christians get involved in politics they alienate people they are supposed to win.
+When Christians get involved in politics they risk alienating people they are supposed to win.
 They may find themselves on opposite sides of the political fence, in sometimes bitter debate with other believers, since our democratic system is adversarial.
 Jesus called for love and forbearance.

 Some enter politics out of ambition.
 Alliances may be made for political expediency.
-Is that what Christians are called to do?
-[2 Corinthians 6:14-15].
+This is not the sort of compromising position that a Christian ought to risk taking [2 Corinthians 6:14-15].

 2 Corinthians 6:14-15

-Christians in government have found themselves participating in decisions to go to war, when Jesus commanded His followers to turn the other cheek [Matthew 5:39; Romans 12:19-21].
+Christians in government may find themselves endorsing decisions to take belligerent national actions, when Jesus commanded His followers to turn the other cheek [Matthew 5:39; Romans 12:19-21].

 “But I tell you, Do not resist an evil person.
 If someone strikes you on the right cheek, turn to him the other also.”